 The latest steering group meeting of the Finnish Research Information Hub had a pleasant addition to the agenda, when a visitor outside the Finnish stakeholder group – and outside Finland, joined us.
-Jackie Fawcett, Principal Advisor of Science and Innovation Trends from New Zealand, introduced us to the New Zealand’s national research information system NCIS which is currently being developed by the Ministry of Business, Innovation & Employment.
+Jackie Fawcett, Principal Advisor of Science and Innovation Trends from New Zealand, introduced us to the New Zealand’s national research information system NRIS which is currently being developed by the Ministry of Business, Innovation & Employment.
 The meeting offered us a great opportunity to exchange experiences and ideas about the process of building a national research information system.

 The most important goal is to make New Zealand’s research and researchers more visible both to domestic and international audiences.
 Targets have especially focused on offering a comprehensive overview of the latest developments in research, science and innovation and making it easier to find experts and relevant research results.
 This goal, as well as reducing the administrative workload of researchers, are similar to what the Finnish national research information hub is pursuing.